What Happens If Your Tenant Does Not Pay Rent?

 If rent is not paid it is a breach of the Tenancy Agreement.

 If there is rent arrears in the first 6 months of a periodic tenancy or a fixed term tenancy with a break clause, a landlord can serve a 28 day Notice of Termination without giving any reason.
 If there is a fixed-term tenancy in place (with no break clause) the below two step procedure must be followed.

-If a landlord wants to end a tenancy because of rent arrears after the tenant has acquired part 4 rights (i.e the tenant has been in the property over 6 months) then a six step procedure must be followed:
+If a landlord wants to end a tenancy because of rent arrears after the tenant has acquired rights of tenure (i.e the tenant has been in the property over 6 months) then a six step procedure must be followed:

 Step 1: A landlord must issue a warning notice to the tenant to pay back the rent arrears

 Step 2: Landlords must serve a copy of the written rent arrears warning notice to the RTB at the same time as on the tenant

 Step 3: RTB will write to the landlord and tenant upon receipt of the warning notice